enisdenjo/graphql-ws/PROTOCOL.md

 The server will respond by either:

-- Sending a `ConnectionAck` message acknowledging that the connection has been successfully established.
-The server does not implement a `onConnect` callback or the implemented callback has returned `true` .
+- Dispatching a `ConnectionAck` message acknowledging that the connection has been successfully established.
+The server does not implement the `onConnect` callback or the implemented callback has returned `true`.
 - Closing the socket with a close event `4403: Forbidden` indicating that the connection request has been denied because of access control.
 The server has returned `false` in the `onConnect` callback.
 - Closing the socket with a close event `4400: <error-message>` indicating that the connection request has been denied because of an implementation specific error.
 The server has thrown an error in the `onConnect` callback, the thrown error's message is the `<error-message>` in the close event.